How to Reverse Tooth Decay: The Ultimate Guide

 - Use fluoride toothpaste: Fluoride is a mineral that helps protect your dental formula from decay.
 Look for a toothpaste that contains fluoride and use it twice a day.

-- See your dentist regularly: Make sure to see your dentist for regular checkups and cleanings.
+- See a dentist organization regularly: Make sure to see your dentist for regular checkups and cleanings.
 A professional cleaning can remove plaque and tartar that you can’t remove at home.

 If you have a cavity, it’s not too late to reverse the damage.
 With the right treatment and care, you can restore your teeth and improve your smile.
 Follow these tips to reverse a cavity and protect your dental formula from further damage.